What is psoriasis?

 According to Natural Medicine Journal, the first step is to treat the underlying cause of a leaky gut.
 For example, changes in diet that reduce gut inflammation due to Crohn’s disease or ulcerative colitis may improve intestinal barrier function.

 Research shows the following treatments may help heal leaky gut:

 - antioxidant supplements, such as quercetin, Ginkgo biloba, vitamin C, and vitamin E

 - zinc supplementation with nutrients that support healthy intestinal mucosa, such as L-glutamine, phosphatidylcholine, and gamma-linolenic acid

 - dietary fiber

 Eating healing foods is said to mend leaky gut.
 These can include:

 - sprouted seeds

 Despite the lack of evidence supporting this syndrome, there’s little doubt that it’s a real condition.
-Proponents of this syndrome are confident it’s only a matter of time before clear evidence exists it causes systemic health issues.
+Proponents of this syndrome are confident it’s only a matter of time before clear evidence confirms that it causes systemic health issues.

 If you have psoriasis and think leaky gut may play a role, talk to your doctor about exploring treatments for leaky gut.
 You may also want to consult a nutritionist, an alternative health practitioner, or a natural health practitioner.